Python-Test-Engineer/evaluating-ai-agents/docs/index.md

 - context (optionally)
 - metadata (model, temperature, etc.)

+Each Agent has its own **self-reflection** by exporting the above to a CSV.

+## Evaluation

-Each Agent has its own **self-reflection** by exporting the above to a CSV that can then be analysed using a range of Eval Libraries like Evidently, DeepEval and Ragas, with or without references (ground truths).
+This CSV can then be analysed using a range of Eval Libraries like Evidently, DeepEval and Ragas, with or without references (ground truths).

 ![Log](./images/example_log_print.png)

 > Add REFERENCE column to dataset and then do evals.

-Advantages:
+## Advantages

 > Decouples app code and evaluation code.

 > Portable Agent/Eval combinations.

 > Evals are real time and support both developer and QA.

 > Frictionless integration to existing apps and new ones.